jsk-ros-pkg/jsk_recognition/audio_to_spectrogram/README.md

 # audio_to_spectrogram

-This package converts audio data to spectrum and spectrogram data.
+This package converts audio data (or other time-series data) to spectrum and spectrogram data.

 # Usage
 By following command, you can publish audio, spectrum and spectrogram topics.
 Please set correct args for your microphone configuration, such as mic\_sampling\_rate or bitdepth.